Operation Tractable: Hill 262 (Mont Ormel)

 While Currie's force stalled German forces outside of St. Lambert, two battlegroups of Maczek's Polish 1st Armoured Division were engaged in a protracted battle with two well-trained SS Panzer divisions.
 Throughout the night of the 19th, Polish forces had entrenched themselves along the south, southwest and northeastern lines of approach to Hill 262.
-Directly southwest of Mont Ormel, German units moved along what would later become known as "The Corridor of Death", as the Polish inflicted heavy casualties on German forces moving towards Mont Ormel with a well-coordinated artillery barrage.
+Directly southwest of Mont Ormel, German units moved along the road as the Poles inflicted heavy casualties on German forces moving towards Mont Ormel with a well-coordinated artillery barrage.
 The Polish infantry and armour were supported by the guns of the 58th Battery, 4th Medium Regiment, 2nd Canadian Army Group Royal Artillery (AGRA) and assisted by the artillery observer, Pierre Sévigny.
-Captain Pierre Sévigny's assistance was crucial in defending Hill 262 and he later received the Virtuti Militari (Poland's highest military decoration) for his exertions during the battle.
+Sévigny's assistance was crucial in defending Hill 262 and he later received the Virtuti Militari (Poland's highest military decoration) for his exertions during the battle.

-From the northeast, the 2nd SS Panzer Division planned an assault in force against the four infantry battalions and two armoured regiments of the Polish 1st Armoured Division dug in on Hill 262.
-The 9th SS Panzer Division would attack from the north, while simultaneously preventing Canadian units from reinforcing the Polish armoured division.
-Having managed to break out of the Falaise Pocket, the 10th SS, 12th SS and 116th Panzer Divisions would then attack Hill 262 from the southwest.
-If this major obstacle could be cleared, German units could initiate a full withdrawal from the Falaise Pocket.
+From the northeast, the 2nd SS Panzer Division planned an attack against the four infantry battalions and two armoured regiments of the 1st Polish Armoured Division dug in on Hill 262.
+The 9th SS Panzer Division would attack from the north, while simultaneously preventing Canadian units from reinforcing the Poles.
+Having managed to break out of the Falaise Pocket, the 10th SS, 12th SS and 116th Panzer divisions would then attack Hill 262 from the southwest.
+If this obstacle could be cleared, German units could begin withdrawing from the Falaise Pocket.